nosas/blog/toonvision/classification/article.md

 We can visualize the convnet's activations - intermediate layer outputs - as heatmaps and clearly understand what the model is looking for in an image.

 We'll peel back the layers of the model in the following sections and interpret what the model has learned from our dataset.
-Specific code examples will not be provided in the below sections; instead, you'll be guided through the process of interpreting the model's activations.
+Specific code examples will not be provided in the sections below; instead, you'll be guided through the process of interpreting the model's activations.
 The code can be found in `main.py` on my [GitHub](https://github.com/nosas/blog/blob/main/toonvision/classification/code/main.py).

 ### Intermediate convnet outputs (intermediate activations)